lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 ## Closing notes

-As large, unstructured data sets continue to grow, companies are seeking alternative ways to store and retain archives while lowering operational and capital expenses.
-The economics of data archiving and retention become feasible with cloud {{site.data.keyword.objectstorageshort}}, but inject various hurdles involving the migration from traditional storage systems to the cloud.
+As large, unstructured data sets continue to grow, companies are seeking alternative ways to store and retain archives while they try to lessen operational and capital expenses.
+The economics of data-archiving and retention become feasible with cloud {{site.data.keyword.objectstorageshort}}, but the migration from traditional storage systems to the cloud involves various hurdles.
 By using NetApp’s AltaVault Cloud-Integrated Storage Appliance, organizations can quickly realize the value of cloud {{site.data.keyword.objectstorageshort}}.
 It allows straightforward deployment, set up, and migration from on-premises to {{site.data.keyword.BluSoftlayer}}.

 For more information about NetApp AltaVault, see the [NetApp AltaVault website ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://www.netapp.com/us/products/protection-software/altavault/).